PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-CPTSD_and_the_battles.md

 **Valuable Lessons Learned**

-Through my journey, I have learned several valuable lessons about resilience and personal growth.
-I have learned that:
+Through my journey, I have learned several valuable lessons about resilience and personal growth:

 1. **Perseverance Pays Off:** Even when faced with failures and setbacks, continuing to push forward and not giving up leads to eventual success.
 2. **Self-Care is Crucial:** Taking care of oneself, both physically and mentally, is essential for overall well-being and long-term success.